eatulrajput/git-cmds/README.md

 ### About Git & GitHub

 - Git is a software and GitHub is a service to host it online.
+It is a version control system which allows us to track changes in files and folders

 - Git creates checkpoints for the changes you make while doing.
 - It tracks the changes.